Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/flywheel-1/build.typ

       #nb_todo(
         date: datetime(year: 2023, month: 12, day: 14),
+        monthly-schedule: "Ahead",
+        yearly-schedule: "Behind",
         (
-          (true, "Check for and resolve any causes of friction on the flywheel (Ishika, Jin, & Rory)"), (false, "Program the flywheel to be usable for driver control (Ajibola & Ishika)"), (false, "Test the flywheel for speed and scoring distance (Everyone)"), )
+          (true, "Check for and resolve any causes of friction on the flywheel (Ishika, Jin, & Rory)"), (true, "Program the flywheel to be usable for driver control (Ajibola & Ishika)"), (false, "Test the flywheel for speed and scoring distance (Everyone)"), )
       )